nordeck/matrix-neoboard/docs/adrs/adr009-matrix-rtc-livekit.md

-Access to the LiveKit backend's resources requires a JWT token, obtained by first getting an OpenID access token from user's homeserver and then providing it to the [LiveKit JWT service](livekit-jwt).
+Access to the LiveKit backend's resources requires a JWT token, obtained by first getting an OpenID access token from user's homeserver and then providing it to the [LiveKit JWT service][livekit-jwt].
 If the access token is valid, the JWT service replies with a secure web socket endpoint for the livekit backend and a JWT token, both of which are then used to establish the realtime data channels.

 ### Session Termination

-We use [delayed events](MSC4140) with a 5 second refresh while the widget is active, so that when it becomes inactive, a "hangup" event is applied in the room, by clearing the `content` of the RTC membership state event of that client and effectively terminating his session.
+We use [delayed events][MSC4140] with a 5 second refresh while the widget is active, so that when it becomes inactive, a "hangup" event is applied in the room, by clearing the `content` of the RTC membership state event of that client and effectively terminating his session.